noeperez/indires_navigation/README.md

     - *Quick RRTStar*  [3] : Quick-RRT* planner in x,y,z coordinates without reasoning about kinodynamic constraints.

 * *navigation_features_3d*:
-Package for calculation of sample validity and feature functions employed by the cost function of the RRT planners for robot path planning.
+Package for calculation of sample validity and feature functions employed by the cost functions of the RRT planners for robot path planning and exploration.

 * *pcl_filters*:
 ROS package to apply different filters to pointclouds.
 It makes use of PCL 1.9.